bbauska/UC-Davis-Inter-jQuery/readme.md

   width="50%;" />
 </p>

-Now you have a pig day scheme that works and functions and it&apos;s pretty basic and that&apos;s great because we were able to plan and strategize a way of making a few different functions work together, to come together to make a game.
+<p>Now you have a pig day scheme that works and functions and it&apos;s pretty
+basic and that&apos;s great because we were able to plan and strategize a way of making a few different functions work together, to come together to make a game.
 That&apos;s definitely more complex than any of the scripts